TattlingJam4231/weapon-rebalances/README.md

        - total ammo decreased from 120 to 80

    - Tier 1
+     - damage falloff
+       - starts at 12 meters
+       - ends at 24 meters
+       - at maximum falloff damage is reduced to 70%

      - Chimano 88
        - ammo pickup increased from 2.07/7.24 to 8.0/13.0
        - total ammo decreased from 153 to 119